 - 1. CFS mandated agencies can contact Isobel's Place at: 204-925-0320 to discuss if Isobel's Place is the best option for youth and their family(ies) and to receive a referral package. - 2.
 Once a referral package is completed and submitted, Isobel's Place will arrange a pre-placement tour and meeting to discuss with a CFS mandated agency representative and youth with their families when possible if the Isobel's Place program is the best match to meet their needs. - 3.
 If placement is agreed upon by all parties, then a Placement Agreement is signed by the CFS mandated agency and Isobel's Place.
 A move in date is set and the Family Group Conference process begins.
 The Placement Agreement outlines all the costs including supplementary costs such as clothing, education, bus tickets/passes, etc. - 4.
-A Care Plan (case management plan) is completed through a Family Group Conference model that is driven by youth in collaboration with a CFS mandated agency and Isobel's Place team and will include components on setting goals for restoring/developing/ sustaining healthy family relationships; programming in areas of life skills; culture and recreation activities; education and employment training; mental health assessments; and in-house chores and responsibilities. - 5.
-Regular meetings, communication and care planning occurs between youth and their families when possible, a CFS mandated agency social worker and Isobel's Place team to support the short and long-term goals of the care plan. - 6.
-For detailed information on Provincial Licensing Standards to operate Residential Care Facilities visit: https://www.gov.mb.ca/fs/cfsmanual/pubs/cclm/full_cclm.pdf
+A Care Plan (case management plan) is completed through a Family Group Conference model that is driven by youth in collaboration with a CFS mandated agency and Isobel's Place team and will include components on setting goals for restoring/developing/ sustaining healthy family relationships; programming in areas of life skills; culture and recreation activities; education and employment training; mental health assessments; and in-house chores and short and long-term goals of the care plan. - 5.
+For detailed information on Provincial Licensing Standards to operate Residential Care Facilities visit: www.gov.mb.ca/fs/cfsmanual/pubs/cclm/full_cclm.pdf